andreascrivanti/GraphDBLP-backend/README.md

 	sudo docker rm -f graphdblp-backend-container
 	sudo docker run -it --name graphdblp-backend-container -p 8081:8081 --link=mongodb -d graphdblp-backend

-The application will be upper running in about 5 minutes.
+The application will be ready and running in about 5 minutes.
 You can check the application log using the command:

 	sudo docker logs graphdblp-backend-container